-- Adaptability: The ability, competency, or capacity of a system to adjust to climatic variables - Baseline/Reference: The baseline (or reference) is the state against which the change is being measured.
+- Adaptability: The ability, competency, or capacity of a system to adjust to climatic variables. - Asset: a useful or valuable thing, person, or quality - Asset Class: A categorization of multiple assets that are of similar type, or serve similar functional purposes - Baseline/Reference: The baseline (or reference) is the state against which the change is being measured.
 It might be 'current baseline', in which case it represents observable, present day conditions.
 It might also be a 'future baseline', which is the projected future set of conditions excluding the driving factor of interest.
-Alternative interpretations of the reference conditions can give rise to multiple baselines. - Climate adaptation: Measures taken to adjust human or natural system to reduce harm from the impacts of climate change.
-It is also similar to hazard mitigation. - Climate projections: A climate projection is the modelled change in climate variability - Climate variability: Refers to variations in the mean state and other statistics (such as standard deviations, statistics of extremes, etc.) of the climate on all temporal and spatial scales beyond that of individual weather events.
-Variability may be due to natural internal processes within the climate system (internal variability), or to variations in natural or anthropogenic external forcing (external variability) - Co-benefits: Co-benefits refer to environmental, social, or economic benefits that may be achieved as a result of initiating and implementing an adaptation strategy.
-Co-benefits are above and beyond the direct intention of the proposed strategy to address vulnerability. - Consequence: The impacts to people, ecology, and economy if vulnerable assets are exposed to a hazard. - Emissions scenario: A plausible representation of future greenhouse gas (GHG) emissions, based on a coherent and internally consistent set of assumptions about driving forces (Demographic and socio-economic development, technological change, et al) and their key relationships.
+Alternative interpretations of the reference conditions can give rise to multiple baselines. - Climate adaptation: Measures taken to adjust human or natural system to reduce harm from the impacts of climate change; similar in use to hazard mitigation. - Climate projections: The modelled change in climate variability. - Climate variability: Variations in the mean state and other statistics (such as standard deviations, statistics of extremes, etc.) of the climate on all temporal and spatial scales beyond that of individual weather events.
+Variability may be due to natural internal processes within the climate system (internal variability) or to variations in natural or anthropogenic external forcing (external variability). - Co-benefits: Refers to environmental, social, or economic benefits that may be achieved as a result of initiating and implementing a hazard mitigation or adaptation strategy.
+Co-benefits are typically above and beyond the direct intention of the proposed strategy to address vulnerability, but often cost neutral. - Consequence: The impacts to people, ecology, and economy if vulnerable assets are exposed to a hazard.

-- Exposure: The presence of assets in places and settings that could be adversely affected by hazards - Geographic Information Systems (GIS): A geographic information system is a system designed to capture, store, manipulate, analyze, manage, and present spatial or geographic data.
-In this plan, it is used to analyze the exposure of assets using layers of hazard data. - Hazard: A source of potential danger or an adverse condition that could harm our people, socioeconomic systems, or built and natural environments. - Hazard Mitigation: Sustained actions taken to reduce or eliminate long-term risk to life and property from hazards.
-It is also similar to adaptation. - Natural hazard: A hazard that results from conditions in the natural environment, such as flooding.
-Humans ay contribute to or exacerbate the hazard, but cannot directly cause it. - Preparedness: Actions that strengthen the city's capability to respond to disasters. - Resilience: The capability of preparing for, responding to, and recovering from difficult conditions; the ability to bounce back after change or adversity.
-This document will use the term resilience actions, which encompass both hazard mitigation and climate adaptation. - Risk: The chance that a given hazard could occur and the impact it could have on people, socioeconomic systems, or the built and natural environment. - Risk Management: Regulatory controls, plans, policies, programs, projects, initiatives and anything else to cost-effectively eliminate, avoid, or minimize risks. - Sea Level Rise Vulnerability Zone: The coastal areas within the City and County of San Francisco determined to potentially face future flooding by a 100-year coastal flood event given 66 inches of sea level rise, a high end scenario projected by the end of the century.
-Conscious efforts have been made to integrate these projections into the City's planning process. - Vulnerability: The extent to which people, socioeconomic systems, and the build and natural environments are exposed to a hazard and are unable to cope with the impacts.
+- Emissions scenario: A plausible representation of future greenhouse gas (GHG) emissions, based on a coherent and internally consistent set of assumptions about driving forces (demographic, socio-economic development, technological change, etc.) and their key relationships. - Exposure: The extent to which an asset is situated in a place or setting that could be adversely affected by hazards. - Geographic Information Systems (GIS): A technological system designed to capture, store, manipulate, analyze, manage, and present spatial or geographic data.
+In the HCR, GIS is used to analyze the exposure of assets using layers of hazard data. - Hazard: A source of potential danger or an adverse condition that could harm people, socioeconomic systems, or built and natural environments. - Hazard Mitigation: Sustained actions taken to reduce or eliminate short- and longterm risks to life and property from hazards; also similar to adaptation. - Natural hazard: A hazard that results from conditions in the natural environment, such as flooding.
+Humans may contribute to or exacerbate the hazard but cannot directly cause it. - Preparedness: Actions that strengthen the City's capability to respond to disasters. - Resilience: The capability of preparing for, responding to, and recovering from difficult conditions; the ability to bounce back after change or adversity.
+The HCR uses the term resilience actions, which encompass both hazard mitigation and climate adaptation. - Risk: The chance that a given hazard could occur multiplied by the understood consequences of an impact on people, socioeconomic systems, or the built and natural environment. - Risk Management: Regulatory controls, plans, policies, programs, projects, initiatives, and anything else employed to cost-effectively eliminate, avoid, or minimize risks. - Sea Level Rise Vulnerability Zone: The coastal areas within the City and County of San Francisco understood to potentially face future flooding and inundation by a 100-year coastal flood event given 66 inches of sea level rise, a high-end scenario projected by the end of the century.
+Consistent effort has been made to integrate these projections into the City's planning process.